Transilvania University of Brașov: Ranking

-UNITBV occupies honorary positions in the University Metarank as well, having been enlisted in the international visibility ranking of Romanian universities ever since its first edition, published in 2016.
-In the 2017 edition, it occupies the 5th position in Metaranking.
+UNITBV maintains its position in 2024, respectively the 6th place in the ranking of Romanian universities in the most recent Metaranking for 2023, published by the Ministry of Education, being included since the first edition, published in 2016, in this ranking of the international visibility of Romanian universities.

+In 2024, UNITBV moves up three positions in the ranking of Romanian universities appearing in the QS World University Rankings 2025 compared to the previous edition.
+At the same time, Transilvania University of Brasov enters the group of the top 500 European universities included in this ranking.

+In the Shanghai 2023 rankings by fields of study, Transilvania University of Brasov achieved a notable presence, being indexed in three categories: Mathematics (401-500), Life Sciences - Human Biology (201-300) and Agricultural Sciences (301-400).
+The Shanghai 2023 ranking by field of study included 1900 universities from 104 countries.

 An international ranking that evaluates higher education institutions according to how they align with the sustainable development objectives established by ONU, Impact Rankings 2020, made public by Times Higher Education – World University Rankings, includes 766 universities from 85 countries.
 UNITBV is ranked within the range 301–400 and third out of seven Romanian universities which are listed in this ranking.

 Research and Development Institute

 Transilvania University of Brașov is the only university in Romania that has built its own multidisciplinary research institute.
-At the time of completion, in 2013, the University’s Research and Development Institute was the largest investment in research infrastructure that a Romanian university made attracting European funds.
+At the time of completion, in 2013, the University's Research and Development Institute was the largest investment in research infrastructure that a Romanian university made attracting European funds.

-The Research-Development Institute of Transilvania University of Brașov (ICDT) was established through a structural funds project intended primarily to facilitate the increase of the University’s competitiveness in national and international research.
+The Research-Development Institute of Transilvania University of Brașov (ICDT) was established through a structural funds project intended primarily to facilitate the increase of the University's competitiveness in national and international research.
 In addition, the development of the Institute also aimed at anchoring the University in the business environment of the region, through technology transfer and the development of applied research, in close connection with local and regional needs for research-development-innovation.

 The scientific research at the University has been structured on 30 priority, interdisciplinary fields that enable its successful integration in the European Research Area.
 The 30 research centres are: